Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/helloworldparttwo.md

     }
 }
 ```
-16. Select the Player Prefab
+16. Select the Player Prefab.
 1. Add the script `HelloWorldPlayer` script as a component.
 ![Create a Hellowowrldplayer script](/img/helloworldcreateplayerscript.gif)